grantmcconnaughey/django-field-history/README.rst

 Features
 --------

-* Keeps a history of all changes to a particular field.
+* Keeps a history of all changes to a particular model's field.
 * Stores the field's name, value, date and time of change, and the user that changed it.
 * Works with all model field types (except ``ManyToManyField``).